DariaCode/todotimer/README.md

 **Design system:**
 [https://github.com/DariaCode/todotimer](https://github.com/DariaCode/todotimer)

-## Current application state
+### Current application state

-The current version of this app provides for a user:
+The current version of this web app with responsive UI provides for user to:
 - Create an account(Signup) and log in,
 - create task:
   - title,